Sin-Eater (character): Emil Gregg

-The public revelation of Stanley Carter as the Sin-Eater by Peter Parker was responsible for the ruin of Eddie Brock's journalistic career.
-Brock previously published a series of articles on the Sin-Eater in the Daily Globe based on interviews with Emil Gregg, Carter's delusional neighbor, who claimed to be the Sin-Eater.
+The public revelation of Stanley Carter as Sin-Eater by Peter Parker was responsible for the ruin of Eddie Brock's journalistic career.
+Brock previously published a series of articles on Sin-Eater in the Daily Globe based on interviews with Emil Gregg, Carter's delusional neighbor, who claimed to be Sin-Eater.
 This led to Brock's hatred of Peter and eventually to the former's joining with the Venom symbiote.

 During the "AXIS" storyline, a new and supernatural Sin-Eater emerges to terrorize New York City, gunning down members of the press.
-Cletus Kasady (whose morality had been altered by a spell cast by Doctor Doom and the Scarlet Witch) comes into conflict with the Sin-Eater when he stops him from murdering reporter Alice Gleason.
-The Sin-Eater later manages to track down and abduct Alice, taking her to his lair and implying that he is an undead version of Emil Gregg.
-Before the Sin-Eater can harm Alice, she is rescued by Carnage, who allows the Sin-Eater to absorb all of his repressed evil.
-Overwhelmed by Carnage's sins, the Sin-Eater grows to gigantic size and explodes.
+Cletus Kasady (whose morality had been altered by a spell cast by Doctor Doom and the Scarlet Witch) comes into conflict with Sin-Eater when he stops him from murdering reporter Alice Gleason.
+Sin-Eater later manages to track down and abduct Gleason, taking her to his lair and implying that he is an undead version of Emil Gregg.
+Before Sin-Eater can harm Gleason, she is rescued by Kasady, who allows Sin-Eater to absorb all of his repressed evil.
+Overwhelmed by Kasady's sins, Sin-Eater explodes.

-Empowered by the Grendel symbiote during the "Absolute Carnage" storyline, Kasady resurrects Gregg as a zombie-like creature, which he lets loose in New York City.
-Donning a facsimile of the Sin-Eater costume, Gregg kidnaps several children with the intention of sacrificing them to the symbiote god Knull, but he is stopped and destroyed by Eddie Brock.

 Michael G. Engelschwert

 A Sin-Eater copycat killer appears in the Venom: Sinner Takes All mini-series.
 Michael Engelschwert, a mentally unstable veteran of the Gulf War, bunked in a homeless shelter next to the Sin-Eater copycat Emil Gregg.
-Gregg's late night ramblings drive Engelschwert to emulate the Sin-Eater delusions.
-He appears on the steps of a courthouse wielding a shotgun and kills several people, while injuring Anne Weying, the ex-wife of the anti-hero Eddie Brock.
+Gregg's ramblings drive Engelschwert to emulate the Sin-Eater delusions.
+He appears on the steps of a courthouse wielding a shotgun and kills several people, while injuring Anne Weying, the ex-wife of the Eddie Brock.
 He breaks into a hospital to finish Weying off, only to find that Venom has set himself up as her protector.
 Despite his lack of super-powers, Engelschwert remains two steps ahead of Venom and the police as he continues his killing spree.
-He is finally stopped when another psychopath with a shotgun shoots him in the back.
-Realizing the wound is fatal, he sets off a bomb strapped to his chest.
+He is finally stopped when another psychopath shoots him in the back.
+Realizing the wound is fatal, Engelschwert sets off a bomb strapped to his chest.